alhog/DataFrame/README.md

    - Develop automated testing frameworks (e.g., pytest, unittest) for unit testing and integration testing of the data pipeline components.
    - Implement continuous integration and continuous deployment (CI/CD) pipelines for automated testing and deployment.
    - Perform code reviews and static code analysis for code quality and security.

+     *The Testing and Quality Assurance Module should handle various testing and quality assurance tasks, such as:*

 1. **Automated Testing Frameworks**:
    - **pytest**: A popular testing framework for writing simple and scalable test cases.